RIBA opens 2022 Norman Foster Travelling Scholarship for applications

-The scholarship seeks to reward one architecture student and fund their travel to explore the sustainable survival of cities and towns.
+The scholarship seeks to reward one outstanding architecture student and fund their travel to research the sustainable survival of cities and towns.

-This year, in response to global travel restrictions, students can alternatively submit a proposal to research a topic in their home country.
-Applications are welcomed from students around the world and a £7,000 grant will be awarded to the winner, decided by a panel of judges including Lord Foster and RIBA President Alan Jones.
+A £7,000 grant will be awarded to the winner, decided by a panel of judges including Lord Foster and RIBA President Simon Allford.

 Lord Foster said: